Docs

 • c7 (temporary data)

-This is not just a raw register dump.
-Acton renders storage and output actions in a readable contract-aware form, which makes the register view practical for understanding runtime state instead of forcing you to decode low-level values by hand.
+This is not only a raw register dump.
+Acton renders storage and output actions in a readable contract-aware form, which makes the register view practical for understanding runtime state without decoding low-level values manually.

-In practice, the Registers scope is often the fastest way to answer questions like:
+In practice, the Registers scope is often the fastest way to answer questions such as:

-• what storage shape does the contract have right now
+• what storage shape the contract has at the stop point

 This scope is available only for live execution.
 Replay sessions such as acton retrace --debug do not have the same live register view.